PaulHofma/tracklete-analysis/README.md

 ## How it works - GUI-less version
 This functions much like the GUI version, except that you'll have to set the options inside the Python script itself.
 They're pretty clearly labeled and can be found under the header OPTIONAL PARAMS, so you should find them pretty easily.
 Loading excel files for the GUI-less version is only possible by drag-and-dropping the excel file of choice onto the python script.
 You'll get a terminal window showing you the progress as it's happening.
 As it goes, it will create the graphs you specified (more on that below) for each athlete (or just for the one athlete) including the relevant trend lines, and tell you when it's done.

-You export your data from Tracklete, which gives you either a batch excel sheet (containing data for all your athletes) or a sheet with the bodystats for a single athlete.
-You then simply proceed to drag-and-drop this excel file onto the the Python script (by default named Tracklete_Analysis.py) and you'll get a terminal shell showing you the progress as it's happening.
-As it goes, it will create the graphs for each athlete as specified, and tell you when it's done.

 Most important benefit?
 Only Python and basic libraries required, and the 'program' is just a few kb worth of python script compared to a few hundred MB worth of app.

 ## Options Available